-- Title III "The Persistence to Graduation: A Best Practices Program" in the amount of \$294,871 to increase persistence and four-year graduation rates of MCLA students. - Early College Full School Impact Grant in the amount of \$135,000 to design and develop an impactful and immersive Early College program model with a high school partner. - Mellon Foundation Grant in the amount of \$135,806 to support a public humanities initiative to promote diversity, equity and inclusion through community engagement and experiential learning opportunities. - TRIO Student Support Services Grant in the amount of \$200,534 to provide opportunities for academic development, assist students with basic college requirements, and to motivate students toward successful degree completion.
+- Title III "The Persistence to Graduation: A Best Practices Program" in the amount of \$333,676 to increase persistence and four-year graduation rates of MCLA students. - Skills Capital Grant in the amount of \$263,596 to support equipment for degrees in Environmental Studies - TRIO Student Support Services Grant in the amount of \$254,399 to provide opportunities for academic development, assist students with basic college requirements, and to motivate students toward successful degree completion.